-$^{12}$ The scope of the 2015 SNRA approximately coincides with the space of homeland security contingent risks, with some exceptions, notably including climate change.
+&lt;sup>13 The scope of the 2015 SNRA approximately coincides with the space of homeland security contingent risks, with some exceptions, notably including climate change.

-&lt;sup>13 DHS studies persistent risks and their entire risk space, which is reflected in the 2014 QHSR.
+&lt;sup>14 DHS studies persistent risks and their entire risk space, which is reflected in the 2014 QHSR.

-&lt;sup>14 Specific data sets and sources are cited in the SNRA supporting documentation.
+&lt;sup>15 Specific data sets and sources are cited in the SNRA supporting documentation.

-&lt;sup>15 The 2011 SNRA referred to impacts as 'consequences.'
+&lt;sup>16 The 2011 SNRA referred to impacts as 'consequences.'
 This term is retained only where it is specific to a technical meaning differing from impacts, but otherwise 'impact' is the term used by the 2015 project.
 Impact categories are defined in the 2015 SNRA risk summary sheets and the 2011 SNRA Documentation of Findings.
-Thresholds identified are addressed in the 2011 SNRA Documentation of Findings and the 2015 SNRA Technical Appendix.
+Identified thresholds are addressed in the 2011 SNRA Documentation of Findings and the 2015 SNRA Technical Appendix.

-&lt;sup>16 An example would be a dirty bomb that resulted in low to no fatalities but resulting in nationwide psychological stress and/or shock.
+&lt;sup>17 An example would be a dirty bomb that resulted in low to no fatalities, but resulting in nationwide psychological stress and/or shock.

-The threats and hazards identified by SNRA participants are presented in Tables 1-3.

-- Table 1 lists the threats and hazards that were analyzed within the quantitative and comparative framework established by the 2011 SNRA. - Table 2 lists threats and hazards that were identified by SNRA participants as relevant to national preparedness, but which did not have sufficient likelihood or impact data for comparative analysis with the threats and hazards of Table 1.
-These hazards were studied qualitatively. - Table 3 lists cross-cutting hazards, new to the SNRA in 2015, including failures of the electric grid and urban fires.
+participants as relevant to national preparedness that required consideration within a broader analytic framework than the comparative and quantitative methodology applied to the events of Table 1.

+Cross-cutting hazards are new to the SNRA in 2015.
+These include failures of the electric grid and urban fires.
 These are cross-cutting hazards, as they are both stand-alone events in the SNRA, and are also identified as second-order effects of other threats and hazards in the SNRA.
+These are listed in Table 3.

-Since the SNRA methodology applied to the events of Table 1 requires threats and hazards to be mutually exclusive in scope (to avoid double counting of risk), these cross-cutting hazards also required separate treatment.
+To avoid double counting of risk, these hazards were analyzed outside the comparative framework applied to the threats and hazards of Table 1, which requires quantitatively assessed risks to be mutually exclusive in scope.

-With the exception of climate change, only events with a distinct beginning and end, and those with an explicit nexus to homeland security missions, were included.
+With the exception of climate change, only events with a distinct beginning and end, and those with an explicit nexus to homeland security missions, are included.
 This approach excluded: